Juliano Belletti: Early career

 Belletti started his career playing as a central midfielder in Brazil for the youth team of Cruzeiro in 1992.
 His professional debut happened in November 1994.
-In March 1996, he was involved in a deal that sent him and Serginho to São Paulo FC in exchange for five players: Aílton, Donizete, Gilmar, Palhinha and Vítor.
+In March 1996, he was involved in a deal that sent him and Serginho to São Paulo in exchange for five players: Aílton, Donizete, Gilmar, Palhinha and Vítor.
 Playing for São Paulo, he eventually became a right-back.

 In 1999, he was loaned to Atlético Mineiro.
 Playing as an attacking-midfielder, Belletti helped the club to finish second in the Brazilian League and managed to win the Bola de Prata ("Silver Ball"), an award handed by Placar magazine to the players nominated to the Brazilian League Squad of the Year.

 After returning to São Paulo, he became a regular in the Brazil national team by playing in the right-back position once again.

 Villarreal

 In June 2002, prior to winning the World Cup with Brazil, Belletti moved to Spanish La Liga club Villarreal on a five-year deal for an estimated fee of US$3 million.
 He made his debut on 21 July in a 2–0 loss at Torino in the UEFA Intertoto Cup first round, playing the final 21 minutes in place of Jorge López.

 Belletti was part of the squad that won the 2003 UEFA Intertoto Cup against Dutch club Heerenveen.
 On 15 February 2004, he scored twice at home to Racing Santander in a 6–3 victory.